top of page

 My core areas of research are philosophy of mind, epistemology, and philosophy of psychology.
 I also enjoy thinking and writing about philosophy of psychiatry.

-Some of my research is in philosophy of perception.
+Some of my existing research is in philosophy of perception.
 I'm currently working on a paper that argues that visual objects are bundles of modal properties.
 In the past I've written about the ways in which visual experience extends through and develops over time, and about perceptual uncertainty.
+I also work on bias: when is something a bias, and when is it just a case of legitimately learning from experience?
+Must problematic biases always involve false or unjustified beliefs?
+What can we learn from bias about the limits of epistemic evaluation?

 I like to do philosophy by talking to other people, so if you're working on any of those questions and want to discuss them, get in touch...